Premont Independent School District: History

 The school district was established in 1921.

+In 1955 there was a school bond proposal to build a home economics and food laboratory facilities, facilities for sports teams going to Premont ISD, and a junior high school gymnasium and music room.

 In 2009 and 2011, the school district was rated "academically acceptable" by the Texas Education Agency.
 The school also did not meet adequate yearly progress goals.

 This also prompted cancellation of sports programs.
 The approximately $50,000 saved would go towards science labs in the schools.
 The school was also placed on "accreditation probation" status in 2011.

 With 570 students in 2012, the district has lost a quarter of its students since 2006.

 By the Summer of 2012 there had been no art or music teacher at Premont Elementary for several years.
 Prior to the summer of 2012 the district closed its middle school building and relocated middle school students to the high school and laid off 8 employees.
 The science laboratories were infested with mold, so they were sealed off.

 In the summer of 2011 TEA commissioner Robert Scott ordered the district closed, and that it would consolidate with San Diego ISD.
 In February 2012 Scott reconsidered and decided to let Premont ISD stay open for one more year.
 The TEA allowed the district to stay open when the board of education agreed to a 14-point improvement plan.

 In Spring 2012 the school district ended its high school athletic programs.
 As part of changes, the district began requiring students to wear school uniforms, added time to teacher planning and training, and aligned curriculum with more stringent Texas state standards.

 In 2015 the TEA announced that the district will close in 2016.
 However the TEA reversed course after Premont ISD and it entered into a voluntary agreement regarding financial and educational performance.